Ultra-NX/UltraNX/README_ENG.md

    * Other:
       * [FPSLocker Patches](https://github.com/masagrator/FPSLocker-Warehouse) - Patches for FPSLocker, so you don't have to download a separate patch for each game through the overlay.
       * [DVR Patches](https://github.com/exelix11/dvr-patches) - SysDVR patches, work without the system module, activating background recording in games where it is initially prohibited.
+      * [Mod Alchemist](https://github.com/ppkantorski/Mod-Alchemist) - A package for downloading, installing, and managing mods for games.
       * [sys-ftpd](https://github.com/cathery/sys-ftpd) - FTP server running in background.